Part II subject allocation procedures

 - If a student wishes to transfer to another Tripos they may choose to limit their choice to this option.
 If they are in any doubt as to whether they will be accepted into the new Tripos they should be encouraged to list up to two other options which will be treated as reserve options and considered in the second round of allocations.

 - For biological sciences subjects, in order to ensure that students are placed in one of the two rounds, they should be encouraged to use all their choices and put down, as their third choice, a Department and/or course where there are generally places available.
 Previous years' allocation data is provided for this purpose: in general, the dissertation options in some biological Departments, and many of the physical sciences Departments have an excess number of places.

 - If a student does NOT wish to undertake a major research project in their final year, then they should be directed to use the 'BBS' option on CamSIS next to the relevant Department(s).

 - For most Departments, there are a set of selection criteria which outline the procedure by which students will be selected and the attributes that are being sought.
 Some Departments also require additional information and students are advised to contact the Department(s) directly as well as registering their choices in CamSIS.

-- Those students considering taking Part III should consult the information available on the NST website at: Structure of the Tripos: The Fourth Year and the relevant Part III site at: Course websites
+- Those students considering taking Part III should consult the information available on the NST website at: and the relevant Part III site at: Course websites

 - Some examples [PDF] of ways to indicate course preference are included on the NST website, as well as a leaflet to guide students through the process.